Home » Blog » Unit Studies » Westward Expansion Unit Study

 Daily Unit Study Work

 During our westward expansion unit study, each day looked somewhat similar to the next.
-Generally, I made sure to include at least a few of the following.
+Generally, I included at least a few of the following.

 • Reading for research with notebooking